 But other times, she said she always knew.
 Hmm...
 Which would you believe?

 High school was tough.
 It hurt a lot.
 I hated how I looked and who I was.

 If you're in school now and having a hard time, know that you can get through it.
 I did, although there were moments I didn't think I'd be able to.

-The pressures on LGBT teens can be overwhelming--to keep secrets, tell lies, deny who you are, and try to be who you're not.
+The pressures on LGBTQ teens can be overwhelming--to keep secrets, tell lies, deny who you are, and try to be who you're not.

 Remember: you are special and worth being cared about, loved, and accepted just as you are.

 If you need to be reminded of that, check out my LGBTQ+ Resources for someone to connect with.